maximiliankaske/fast-forward/apps/web/content/features/001-customization.md

 ---
 title: Custom Form
 emoji: 💅
-excerpt: Not interested in the widget?
-Create your own form and use the API to send the feedback from wherever you want.
+excerpt: Create your own form and use the API to send the feedback from wherever you want.
 ---

 Ullamco et nostrud magna commodo nostrud occaecat quis pariatur id ipsum.
 Ipsum